 Although outdoor dining may be an option for another month or so, there will come the dreaded day when it’s time to store away the patio furniture and accessories.
 Whether it’s headed to the shed, into the garage or down to the basement, washing off summer filth is a necessary step before stowing away your furniture properly for the winter!

 During the summer months, our homes seem bigger as we throw open the doors and set up outdoor furniture on decks and patios.
 Our outdoor furniture can take a beating!
 Not only is it exposed to the elements, summer fun itself can spill onto patio chairs and tables, leaving ketchup smears and mustard drips and all manner of spicy residue to dry and cure onto the furniture unnoticed in the summer heat.

 - Most pieces can be washed with a simple dish soap and water solution.
 Warm water works best to loosen dried-on guck.

-- Having an old toothbrush on hand for wicker furniture will allow you to really get in between fibres where debris may get lodged.
+- Having an old toothbrush on hand for wicker furniture will allow you to really get in between fibres where debris and dirt may get lodged.

-- Rinse well and let dry before storing.
+- Rinse well and let dry before storing to prevent mould.

 Spritz and Spray until Sparkling